Borough Hall/Court Street station: 1970s to 1990s

+The Metropolitan Transportation Authority (MTA) had proposed renovating the Borough Hall station as early as its 1975–1979 capital plan.
 In 1976, with funding from the Exxon Corporation, the Broadway–Seventh Avenue Line station, as well as three others citywide, received new "artfully humorous graffiti" murals and artwork.
 Local designer Samuel Lebowitz received $5,000 to "improve the level of lighting in an exciting and light hearted way."
 Some "multicolored animated neon signs" were placed underneath transparent plastic screens; such signs included "an abstract eye that winks every five seconds" and another that looked to be "blow[ing] smoke rings."
-In 1982, the Urban Mass Transportation Administration gave a $66 million grant to the New York City Transit Authority.
-Part of the grant was to be used for the renovation of several subway stations, including Borough Hall's IRT platforms.
+The agency closed one of the station's token booths in 1977 to save money, although the booth was reopened shortly afterward.
+In 1979, the New York City Landmarks Preservation Commission designated the space within the boundaries of the original Eastern Parkway Line station, excluding expansions made after 1904, as a city landmark.
+The station was designated along with eleven others on the original IRT.